This post may contain affiliate links. Please see my disclosure policy for more details.

-I eventually did some calculations and realised the huge time I spent moving house so frequently added to the animal care meant I was actually worse off by house sitting than if I’d worked those hours as a dog walker and paid rent out if it.
+I eventually did some calculations and realised the huge time I spent moving house so frequently (packing and unpacking, loading and unloading the car, attending meet and greets and driving to each new house sit) added to the animal care meant I was actually worse off by house sitting than if I’d worked those hours as a dog walker and paid rent out if it.

-The free rent is a much bigger saving to travellers than to locals who can find cheaper, long-term accommodation.
+The free rent is a much bigger saving to travellers than to locals since holiday accommodation is usually two to three times more expensive than long-term rentals in Australia.
 Even when I started to get paid for house sitting, I wasn’t much better off financially.

 To find out more about paid house sitting and a breakdown of the hours involved, read my post on how much to charge for house sitting in Australia.

 This is one of the biggest pitfalls of house sitting.
 Most unpaid house sits are arranged on a trust basis only.
 This means that the house owner (and house sitter for that matter) is free to pull out at any time without repercussions.

 I used to regularly see adverts from house owners whose house sitters have dropped out last minute when I used to use the unpaid sites like Aussie House Sitters.
 And I once had a house owner drop out on me the day before my house sit was meant to start as her visa hadn’t come through.
 House owners also sometimes come home early with little notice; I’ve had this happen more than once.